dtsarkov/EA_CodeTemplate/README.md

 What's new
 ----------

+### Version 0.45
+-   The Code Generator will create a folder referenced in the "file" macro if it does not exist
+-   Added search by GUID.
+Use the followign command line parameters to search the root element by its GUID:
+    ~~~~
+    EACodeGenerator.cmd ... -e {2BC0A085-F925-4628-A67E-0ECE7449F475} -q GUID
+    ~~~~
+-   Added optional "query" parameter in batch file.
+The Code Generator treats the fourth token in the batch file as  query name.

 ### Version 0.44
 -   Fixed problem with reference to attribute's tagged values
 -   Extended syntax of EACodeGenerator element (-e) parameter.
-Now you can also specify specify element's parent and/or elemnet's stereotype using the following syntax:
+Now you can also specify element's parent and/or element's stereotype using the following syntax:
     ~~~~
     [ParentName.][\"Stereotype\"::]ElementName
     ~~~~